WHEN TO CONSIDER COUNSELING

 Pamela Harms is a Licensed Professional Counselor (MO) and Licensed Clinical Professional Counselor (KS) with a master’s degree in Clinical Mental Health Counseling from Colorado Christian University and an undergraduate degree in music and theology from Southwestern A/G University.
 Pamela believes her role is to support, encourage and challenge clients in their process of growth and healing, building upon a foundation of trust and empathy.
 She embraces a holistic approach addressing body, soul, and spirit.
 Pamela is passionate about helping individuals overcome obstacles in their lives that they may experience the fullness of what God has for them.
 Pamela is a certified EMDR therapist (specializing in trauma), certified Integrative Mental Health Professional, certified Synergetic Play Therapist, level 2 trained Gottman couples counselor, certified Prepare Enrich facilitator, and level 1 trained IFS (parts work) practitioner.

 Veronica Meeks is a Licensed Professional Counselor and has also earned her certification in Play Therapy and certification as a Sexual Addiction Treatment Provider (SATP).
 Experience as a Children’s Pastor and an oncology nurse deepened her compassion for the hurting.
 Her desire is to see individuals become healthier and whole, and she sees counseling as a way to be of help.

-Jannae Turley is a graduate intern counselor, completing her degree through Liberty University.
-She has her bachelor’s degree in International Studies.
+Jannae Turley is a Provisionally Licensed Professional Counselor in the state of Missouri.
+She has a master's degree in Mental Health Counseling from Liberty University.
 She values cultural intricacies, differences, and strengths.
 Jannae is passionate about helping people through trauma and grief.
 She believes Christ is the Healer and desires to see individuals experience freedom and lasting healing.